itzelvazsan/pandas-challenge/README.md

 ## Table of contents :point_right:

-On the repository you'll find:
+On the repository you'll find a folder named PyCitySchools, which contains:

 | Item  |   File Type          |         File Name              |           Description                                                            |
 | ----- | -------------------  | ------------------------------ | -------------------------------------------------------------------------------  |